chris-wood/chris-wood.github.io/_posts/2016-1-29-Channel-and-Object-Encryption.md

 ---
 layout: post
-title: Channel and Object Encryption and their role in CCN
+title: Channel and Object Encryption and their Role in CCN
 ---

 TLDR: Object encryption is a significantly harder problem to solve than